rayyaw/flash-patcher/README.md

 To apply a patch, run the `flash-patcher` command.

-The patcher will take the input SWF, apply the patches specified in the stage file (which must be located in the patch folder), and create the output SWF.
+The patcher will take the input SWF, apply the commands specified in the top-level patch file (which must be located in the patch folder), and create the output SWF.

 The recommended way to install Flash Patcher is through pip.
 You can do this with `pip install flash-patcher`.